Providence Park – Portland State Vikings

-Jeld-Wen is somewhat a familiar territory for the Vikings.
-Before the stadium was renovated, PGE Park was the home to the Vikings and now try to call Jeld-Wen Field home.
-It can be hard to consider it home as the program has yet to find a formula to fill the stands and provide a fun college game atmosphere to fans.
+Providence Park is somewhat a familiar territory for the Vikings, but it can be hard to consider it their home field, as the program has yet to find a formula to fill the stands and provide a fun college game atmosphere to fans.

-The current stadium has other tenants; Jeld-Wen was first used for Major League Soccer for the Portland Timbers on April 14, 2011 and has recently become home for Portland’s new NWSL (National Women’s Soccer League) team, the Portland Thorns.
+The current stadium has other tenants; Providence Park was first used for Major League Soccer for the Portland Timbers on April 14, 2011 and has recently become home for Portland’s new NWSL (National Women’s Soccer League) team, the Portland Thorns.

 Beer prices range from $5-$9.
 Popcorn, fries and candy are also available.
 The menu offers a choice of Zenners local hot dogs.
 Bacon Cheddar smoked sausage or the Timber Brat seem to be the fan favorites.
 The Timber Brat is wrapped in bacon and served on a pretzel dog bun with Widmer beer-braised onions.